kucherenk0/AnecdotClassifier/README.md

 ```
 ## Running

-If you running AnecdotClassifier for the first time then you need to train classification model.
+If you are running AnecdotClassifier for the first time then you need to train classification model.
 In order to do this you need to collect dataset from http://anekdot.ru

 ```